RESEARCH STARTER

 In the broadest sense, any technological development used in music can be seen as music technology.
 The development of instruments, from prehistoric drums to the classical forms of the violin and piano, has traditionally been one of the driving forces in musical innovation.
 Beginning in the late nineteenth and early twentieth centuries, however, with most acoustic instruments well established in standard designs, the leading edge of technology and music began to focus mainly on electronics.
 A major breakthrough was the invention of the triode vacuum tube in 1906, which allowed the development of new electronic musical instruments.

 The 1930s saw further developments, including the invention of recording with magnetic tape, which would allow many new techniques such as sampling and sound effects, and the digital coding method called pulse code modulation (PCM).
-Meanwhile musicians began to experiment with electronic means of amplifying acoustic instruments in order to achieve greater volume in band settings.
-The earliest experiments with electric guitars started in the early 1930s, with the first recording of a magnetic pickup made in 1938.
+Meanwhile musicians began to experiment with electronic means of amplifying acoustic instruments to achieve greater volume in band settings.
+The earliest experiments with electric guitars started in the early 1930s, with the first recording of a magnetic pickup in 1938.
 Electric guitars would go on to heavily influence popular music.

 The instrument most closely associated with music technology is the synthesizer, with the first successful programmable example, the RCA Mark II, completed in 1959 at the Columbia-Princeton Electronic Music Center.
-Engineering physicist Robert Moog revived interest in the theremin in 1961, and applied some of its principles to the invention of the Moog synthesizer, introduced in 1964.
-His invention used electronic circuit boards to alter the sound of music produced by a keyboard, and was the first compact and portable synthesizer.
-It quickly caught on with the advent of rock and funk music styles, and was used in concerts by groups such as the Beatles and the Rolling Stones in the late 1960s.
+Engineering physicist Robert Moog revived interest in the theremin in 1961 and applied some of its principles to the invention of the Moog synthesizer, introduced in 1964.
+His invention used electronic circuit boards to alter the sound of music produced by a keyboard and was the first compact and portable synthesizer.
+It quickly caught on with the advent of rock and funk music styles and was used in concerts by groups such as the Beatles and the Rolling Stones in the late 1960s.
 Moog is acknowledged to be an American pioneer in electronic music.

 How It Works

 Performance.
 Traditional instruments may be enhanced with computer parts that create novel yet related voices.
-Most electronic instruments are also available for live performance.
+Most electronic instruments are also available for live performances.
 A music synthesizer is an electronic keyboard instrument that produces electrical signals of various frequencies to generate new voices, some of which imitate other traditional instruments.
-Synthesizers operate on programmed algorithms and these synthesis techniques may be additive, subtractive, modulate frequency, or cause phase distortion.
+Synthesizers operate on programmed algorithms, and these synthesis techniques may be additive, subtractive, modulate frequency, or cause phase distortion.
 A music sequencer is a software program or an electronic device for recording, editing, and transmitting music in MIDI format.
-A music sampler is similar to a synthesizer, except that instead of generating music, it plays back preloaded sound samples, such as those from a sequencer, to compose as well as perform.
+A music sampler is similar to a synthesizer, except that instead of generating music, it plays back preloaded sound samples, such as those from a sequencer, to compose and perform.
 Like synthesizers, samplers can modify the original sound signals to generate new voices, and many can generate multiple notes simultaneously.

 Recording.
-In the recording process, which combines music technology and audio engineering, music may be modified in its analogue form or converted to digital data before alteration.
-Sound mixing is the process of blending sounds from multiple sources into a desired end product.
+In the recording process, which combines music technology and audio engineering, music may be modified in its analog form or converted to digital data before alteration.
+Sound mixing is the blending of sounds from multiple sources into a desired end product.
 It often starts with finding a balance between vocal and instrumental music or dissimilar instruments so that one does not overshadow the other.
 It involves the creation of stereo or surround sound from the placement of sound in the sound field to simulate directionality (left, center, or right).
 Equalizing adjusts the bass and treble frequency ranges.
 Effects such as reverberation may be added to create dimension.

 Applications and Products

 Hyperinstruments.
 Music technology products include hyperinstruments, a term coined in 1986 for electroacoustic instruments.
-They were originally intended for virtuosos; customized instruments have been fabricated for musicians such as Yo-Yo Ma and Prince.
+They were initially intended for virtuosos; customized instruments have been fabricated for musicians such as Yo-Yo Ma and Prince.
 However, their accessibility is being expanded for use by nonprofessional musicians and children.

-The theremin is an archetypal electronic musical instrument that is played without actual physical contact.
+The theremin is an archetypal electronic musical instrument played without physical contact.
 The performer uses fine motor control to wave their hands in proximity to a pair of antennae to control the pitch and volume produced.
 The instrument responds to every movement, whether deliberate or unintentional.
 A chameleon guitar has interchangeable soundboards in the central cavity that allow the same body, neck, and frets to have a familiar feel while producing various voices that imitate other instruments.
-Hyperpianos yield MIDI data that are augmented as solo music or keyboard accompaniment carefully matched to other instruments and voices.
+Hyperpianos yield MIDI data augmented as solo music or keyboard accompaniment carefully matched to other instruments and voices.
 With the hypercello, the bow pressure, string contact, wrist measurements, and neck fingering are measured, the data are processed mathematically, and an enhanced signal is generated.
 A hyperviolin makes no sound of its own but creates electronic output when it is played with a hyperbow.
 The speed, force, and position of the hyperbow are measured wirelessly, the resulting data are adjusted, and the sound is appropriately enhanced for consistently intentional expression.
 The hyperviolin and hyperbow have been seen in performances by virtuoso Joshua Bell.

-Careers and Course Work
+Careers and Coursework

 Social Context and Future Prospects